nucleome/nucleserver/README.md

 ## Introduction

-[*Nucleome Server*](http://v.nucleome.org/data/server) is a command line tool for [*Nucleome Platform*](http://v.nucleome.org/home).
-It is designed for users to start a data service to host their multi scale data, such as  [bigWig](https://genome.ucsc.edu/goldenpath/help/bigWig.html), [bigBed](https://genome.ucsc.edu/goldenpath/help/bigBed.html) and [.hic](https://github.com/aidenlab/Juicebox/blob/master/HiC_format_v8.docx), in servers.
-Through a data service, these data can be browsed in [*Nucleome Browser*](https://vis.nucleome.org).
+[*NucleServer*](http://v.nucleome.org/data/server) is a command line tool for [*Nucleome Platform*](http://v.nucleome.org/home).
+It is designed for users to start a [*Nucleome Browser*](https://vis.nucleome.org)　data service　in servers to host their genome related data, such as  [bigWig](https://genome.ucsc.edu/goldenpath/help/bigWig.html), [bigBed](https://genome.ucsc.edu/goldenpath/help/bigBed.html) and [.hic](https://github.com/aidenlab/Juicebox/blob/master/HiC_format_v8.docx).

-If you want to browse your data from local personal computer, instead of servers.
-Please use our Graphic User Interface tool [*Nucleome Data*](https://github.com/nimezhu/ndata).
-However, if you are familiar with commnand line tools, you can also use this program in your personal computer too.
+If you want to host your data in local personal computer, instead of servers.
+You can also use our Graphic User Interface tool [*NucleData*](https://github.com/nucleome/nucledata).

-User's private data are not accessible by other users or web application administrator if his/her data server is in localhost or local network.
+User's private data are not accessible by other users or web application administrator if his/her data server is in localhost or local network. *NucleServer*　also provides a simple password protection option for user access data in internet.

-The input for this software is an Excel file or a Google Sheet which has the information such as file location(URI), short label(shortLabel), long label(longLabel) and weblink(metaLink) of future description of tracks.
+The input for this software is an Excel file or a Google Sheet which has the basic information such as file location(uri), short label(shortLabel), long label(longLabel) and weblink(metaLink) of further description of tracks.
 These data files can be either located in local drive or just a weblink.

 ## Install

 This software is implemented in [GoLang](https://golang.org/).
-User can either download the binary exectuable files we compiled, or compile this source code using GoLang command.
+User can either download the binary exectuable files we have compiled, or compile from source code.

-### Binary Executable Files
+### Download Binary Executable Files

 Download Binary Exectuable Files in Linux, Windows and Mac OS without installation.
 Please download executable binary file